lorenzo-rovigatti/comp_bio_notes/folding.md

 :align: center
 :width: 600px

-Possible substructures for the subsequence $S_{ij}$, constrained to the presence of a $(i, j)$ edge.
+Possible substructures for the subsequence $S_{ij}$, constrained to the presence of an $(i, j)$ edge.
 Adapted from [](doi:10.1093/nar/9.1.133).
 ```

 We start with $\hat V$.
 First of all, note that this matrix considers only those substructures that have $S_i$ and $S_j$ paired or, in other words, substructures whose graph representation has the $(i, j)$ interior edge.
-The presence of this additional edge means that the resulting optimal substructure also has an additional face compared to any other substructure we already evaluated.
+The presence of this additional edge means that the resulting optimal substructure also has an additional face compared to any other substructure that has been already evaluated.
 In particular, as shown in [](#fig:zuker_recursive_1),

 1. $(i, j)$ can close a hairpin, thus contributing with an energy $F_H(i, j)$;
 2. $(i, j)$ can close a face containing exactly two interior edges, with the other edge being $(k, l)$, with $i < k < l < j$.
 The face contributes an energy $F_L(i, j, k, l)$ that depends on the face which, as before, can be of three types: